Banashek/Universal-FSharp-Samples/UniversalLiveReloading/README.md

 ## Things to know
 * Server
     * Watch the output of the server command to see which port it binds to.
 It will increment the port to find an unused one upon restarting.
-* Client
-    * The server does not send a no-cache for the bundle.js file.
-After you save a file, fable will recompile it, but then you will need to reset your browsers cache for the file.
-In chrome, you can open the dev tools, right click on the refresh button, and select "Empty Cache and Hard Reload"